What Is the Flashpoint in Candle Making

 READ

-Stakich Candle Making Kit
+Diy Candle Making Kit Singapore

 Additionally, the type and amount of oils used in candle making can also impact the flashpoint.
 Certain oils have higher flashpoints than others, making them more suitable for use in candles.
 It is important for candle makers to consider the flashpoints of their chosen oils and ensure they are within safe limits.
 Using oils with low flashpoints can increase the risk of fire hazards and should be avoided.